-Students who believe that the Training Program or any administrative subdivision or employee thereof, has acted in violation of the Training Course Policies are encouraged to attempt to California School of Health Sciences 32 resolve the matter informally.
+Students who believe that the Training Program or any administrative subdivision or employee thereof, has acted in violation of the Training Course Policies are encouraged to attempt to resolve the matter informally.
 The student should seek such resolution directly with the affected unit (i.e. Instructor and Preceptor).

-Thereafter, if the matter remains unresolved, the Student may report the complaint to the Program Director, who is empowered to investigate the matter and the attempt to bring about a resolution.
+Thereafter, if the matter remains unresolved, the student may report the complaint to the Program Director, who is empowered to investigate the matter and the attempt to bring about a resolution.